Bank of England set to raise rates for first time since 2007

 Governor Mark Carney will hold a news conference at 1230 GMT, half an hour after the BoE publishes its decision.

-Mac Gorain said markets were pricing a 50 percent chance of a follow-up BoE rate hike in February, rising to a near certainty by May.
+Markets currently price in a more than 90 percent chance of a rate hike on Thursday, based on overnight index swaps.

+After that, the probability of another rise in February currently stands at around 50 percent and is fully priced in by the middle of next year, said RBC fixed income strategist Vatsala Datta.

 Economists are much more sceptical, and most do not expect rates to rise at all next year.

 The BoE said in September that most of its nine policymakers expected to back a rate rise “over the coming months”.
 The number who actually do so this month will be key for market expectations of a future rise.